 RPA bot as a service

-RPA bot as a service, also known as RPA as a service (RPAaaS), is the process of outsourcing RPA tasks to a service provider which relies on automation, machine learning (ML), and computer vision in order to run repetitive rule-based tasks on the cloud.
+RPA bot as a service, also known as RPA as a service (RPAaaS), is the process of outsourcing RPA tasks to a service provider that relies on automation, machine learning (ML), and computer vision in order to run repetitive rule-based tasks on the cloud.

 Some of the companies providing RPAaaS include: